Zuglus/portfolio-astro/README.md

 Astro looks for `.astro` or `.md` files in the `src/pages/` directory.
 Each page is exposed as a route based on its file name.

 There's nothing special about `src/components/`, but that's where we like to put any Astro/React/Vue/Svelte/Preact components.
-Modal behavior is encapsulated in `src/components/ModalController.ts`, an Alpine.js controller used on the index page.
+Modal behavior is handled by controller modules in `src/controllers/` and composed by `modalController.ts` for use on the index page.

 Any static assets, like images, can be placed in the `public/` directory.